WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-When-the-product-needs-to-change-to-remove-flake.markdown

 Bad code smells and tight coupling
 ----------------------------------
-Beyond testing, a test condition you cannot control is usually a sign of poorly written code.
+Beyond testing, a test condition you cannot control is usually a sign of poorly written product code.
 It is bad enough there is behavior in the code that cannot be deterministically checked.
 That also means there is behavior in a single method relying on something it cannot control either.
 This suggests an internal tight coupling of two different purposes